 Since the proposed laws would set educational requirements that many of ANMA's members could not meet, ANMA has vigorously opposed the licensing efforts.
 The National Council Against Health Fraud has pointed out:

 Naturopathic services are not covered by Medicare or most insurance policies.
-Expansion of naturopathic licensing will make naturopaths appear more legitimate and could help them gain passage of laws forcing insurance companies to cover their services.
+Expansion of naturopathic licensing will make naturopaths appear more legitimate and could help them gain passage of "insurance equality" laws that force insurance companies to cover their services.